aikarjal/rpa-case/README.md

 ## Running the environment

-Running the environment will require Docker.
-There is a Makefile that handles calling Docker commands so to run that, GNU Make is also required.
+Running the environment will require `Docker`.
+There is a Makefile that handles calling Docker commands so to run that, `GNU Make` is also required.

 Makefile instructions: